kfrancischen/pslx/doc/docs/storage.md

     1. params: the read parameters.
 * Explanation:
     1. proto table is a key-value storage, and therefore the params need to contain field of `key`.
-    2. The value of the proto table is a proto message, and therefore the params need to contain the field of `message_type` so that the reader could correctly deserialize to the desired protobuf.
+    2. The value of the proto table is a proto message, and if the field of `message_type` is provided, the reader will correctly deserialize to the desired protobuf.
+Otherwise it will only an `Any` type message.
     3. Under PSLX convention, the underlying file name needs to end with `.pb`.

 ```python
 read_all()
 ```
 * Description: Read all the data.
-* Return: the key, value pairs of the table, with value being the `Any` proto format.
+* Return: the key, value dictionary of the table, with value being the `Any` proto format.

 ```python
 write(data, params)